Asymptotically unbiased approximation of the QSD of diffusion processes with a decreasing time step Euler scheme: Discretization estimates

 \section{Discretization estimates}

-In this Appendix, we gather various estimates regarding the Euler scheme associated with~\eqref{eq:SDE} and the (discrete) time at which it exits the set $D$.
+In this section, we gather various estimates regarding the Euler scheme associated with~\eqref{eq:SDE} and the (discrete) time at which it exits the set $D$.
 These estimates are employed in Sections~\ref{sec:prooftheomain} and~\ref{sec:converg-distrib}.

-Throughout the Appendix, we let Assumptions~\ref{cond:D} and~\ref{cond:coeffs} be in force, and let $\bfeta = (\eta_n)_{n \geq 1}$ be a sequence of positive time steps.
+Throughout the section, we let Assumptions~\ref{cond:D} and~\ref{cond:coeffs} be in force, and let $\bfeta = (\eta_n)_{n \geq 1}$ be a sequence of positive time steps.
 We define and assume

 As in Sections~\ref{sec:prooftheomain} and~\ref{sec:converg-distrib}, we denote by $(\bar{Y}^\bfeta_t)_{t \geq 0}$ the associated continuous-time Euler scheme for the SDE~\eqref{eq:SDE}, with the same initial initial condition $\bar{Y}_0^\bfeta = Y_0 \in D$ and driven by the same Brownian motion $(B_t)_{t \geq 0}$.
 We also recall that we denote